 -p (for the port).
 The exact flags depend on the transport.
 For TCP and SSL, Ice supports

-–t timeout to set the timeout and
+–t timeout to set the connection timeout and

 -z to set protocol compression.
 For example: